Finding Elder Care

 Long-term Care Insurance is a program that pays for care not covered by other types of insurance when you cannot safely care for yourself.
 Long-term care services can range from help with meal preparation and personal assistance to 24-hour monitored care.
 Long-term care can take place in a variety of settings including nursing centers, assisted living facility, or your own home.

-Employees, spouses, parents, grandparents, in-laws, siblings, and adult children (18 and over) may be eligible for long-term care coverage.
-Each person buys his or her own policy and premiums are based on the enrollee's age, not on the age of the employee.
+Employees, spouses, parents, grandparents, in-laws, siblings, and adult children (18 and over) can apply for long-term care coverage with full underwriting.
+Enrollees buy their own policies.
+Premiums are based on the enrollee's age, not on the age of the employee.